Selective synchronization

 Selective synchronization:

-• Since Geo relies on PostgreSQL replication, all project metadata gets replicated to secondary sites, but repositories that have not been selected are empty.
+- Since Geo relies on PostgreSQL replication, all project metadata gets replicated to secondary sites, but repositories that have not been selected will not exist on the secondary site.

 Git operations on unreplicated repositories